elmarquez/four/NOTES.md

 Work to be Done
 ===============

+* update repo name
 * tour controller
 * simulated annealing path planner
 * camera tests
 * documentation
-- marquee selection
+* marquee selection
 - decouple selection and path _navigation_
 - arrow controls for all navigation modes
 - !!! need to check both mouse down and which mouse button was pressed

 - implement a new orbit controller from the individual pan, etc parts
 - first person controller
   - need to make a decision as to whether the lookAt direction is the direction of travel or whether it is independent
   - need to maintain an offset direction
 - viewcube
 - viewaxis
   - labels orient toward camera
   - mouseenter/mouseleave
   - configure the xy plane color
+- command palette, hotbox
 - transform controller

- - update repo name, make a web site for it
+- make web site for library
+- construction plane
+- lidar editing
+- solid modelling
+- packaging into an Electron application

 ## Bugs

  - improve smoothness of camera motion w pan, rotate controllers
  - http://stackoverflow.com/questions/22571364/threejs-matrix-from-z-up-coordinate-system-to-y-up-coordinate-system
  - http://stackoverflow.com/questions/19625199/threejs-geometry-flipping

 ## Modes